School Wellness Programs

 Time to Commit to Wellness

 I hope this lengthy post has clear confusion about total health and school wellness programs.
-Furthermore, I hope it has sparked an interested in intentionally improving student well-being.
-Just in case you’ve been intrigued, check out my post about how to start a school wellness program.
-And if you want to continue learning about total health education and school wellness, please subscribe to Project School Wellness.
+Furthermore, I hope it has sparked an interest in intentionally improving student well-being.
+Just in case you've been intrigued, check out my post about how to start a school wellness program.
+And if you want to continue learning about total health education and school wellness, please sign up for our free Intro to Health Bundlth and subscribe to our newsletter.